 Can I substitute different types of rice?

-I’ve prepared this healthy stuffed pepper soup with white and brown rice (preferring to use the more nutritious brown rice) with no problems.
-Thus, you could easily swap out the rice to another type – or even use quinoa (reduce cooking time by 15 minutes) and other grains.
-However, note that whichever you use will impact the simmering time.
+I’ve tested this stuffed pepper soup with white rice and brown rice with no problems.
+I think you can easily swap out the rice to another type of rice.
+However, note that cooking time will change.
 So check the package instructions and adjust the recipe accordingly.

-You could even use minute rice and other ‘quick cook’ rice – cook separately, and then add to the soup at the end.
+You can use minute rice and other quick cooking rice.
+Cook it separately and then add to the soup pot at the end.

-How do I thicken or thin stuffed pepper soup?
+How do I thicken or thin out the soup?

 Can I substitute quinoa for rice?

-Healthy Stuffed Pepper Soup is everything you love about stuffed peppers in a fuss free warming bowl of soup.
-With your choice of protein and cooking method (stovetop, Instant Pot or slow cooker) ‘unstuffed’ pepper soup couldn’t be simpler!
+Stuffed Bell Pepper Soup is everything you love about stuffed peppers in a fuss-free warming bowl of soup.
+One pot meal ready in 50 minutes!

 Servings 8 servings